 The Designated Senior Lead (DSL) for safeguarding is the headteacher, Mrs Sue Ward.
 Mrs. Sue Ward is also the Single Point of contact (SPOC) for any child protection concerns about school staff.

-Mrs Linda Foster and Mrs. Chloe Lupion are Deputy Leads within the school.
+Mrs. Chloe Lupion is the Deputy Lead within the school.